tbohlen/Intelligence/README.md

 Preprocessor v1.0 does nothing now but is in place for processing of inputs prior to the passing of them to Mind.

-Consciousness v1.0 is a looping processor that does the following:
+Consciousness v1.0 is a processor that does the following:

 - Retrieves inputs from Preproccessor or **Short Term Memory**
 - Retrieves from Memory information related to those inputs